kalkun/Thesis/analysis/post_scope_experiments/README.md

 - [X] All frozen layers of ResNet and fully connected layer with .5 dropout
 - [X] Fully connected for each multitask and reduced transform
 	- [X] Same but weighting loss 1:100 instead of 1:10
-- [X] Fully connected for each multitask and reduced transform while using both protest and visual attributes
+    - [X] While using both protest and visual attributes
+    - [X] Using only visual attributes and violence labels

 ##### Running

 - [ ] All frozen layers of ResNet and fully connected layer with .5 dropout
 - [ ] Fully connected for each multitask and reduced transform
-- [X] Fully connected for each multitask and reduced transform while using both protest and visual attributes
+    - [X] While using both protest and visual attributes
+    - [X] Using only visual attributes and violence labels

 ##### Completed before removing learning rate bug